 I blindly pushed forward toward something I neither knew nor cared about.

 What is left when the light goes out?
 Where is the why?
 This is what philosophy gave me.

-A gateway to navigate toward understanding the chaos of the world and the façade of control, civilization projects to create the illusion of order.
-There’s always going to be an ebb and flow of hope and despair laced with every present heavy nihilistic, however acknowledging the markers of existence, even aloud at times, it provided a path, albeit futile.
+A gateway to navigate toward understanding the chaos of the world and the façade of control civilization projects to create the illusion of order.
+There’s always going to be an ebb and flow of hope and despair laced with every present heavy nihilistic mindset, however acknowledging the markers of existence, even aloud at times, it provided a path, albeit futile.

-Well, that’s a part of the story and it’s as clear as I can be.
+That’s a part of the story, and it’s as clear as I can be.
 Hopefully sharing these writings helps people understand the why of these land works and the choice to live on the outer edge of society.
 The point of all of this is to introduce the Elemental Series to come as I continue down the road of adaptation, discovery, and observation.